Project-OMOTES/rtc-tools-heat-network/tests/README.txt

 - What do we want to explain in description?
 General scenario?
 Or more detail like 1 year profile used etc?
 - Where is the warming up 3/4 test cases that have been mentioned by Ryvo and Sam
 - Picture of the network?
 Where will we show this?
-I think it is usefull to see the network.
+I think it is usefull to see the network. -->> Add png in esdl folder - kvr

 ***************************************************************************************************